 - 1. Entries (an 'entry' being a routine or data block) must be separated by blank lines, and an entry must not contain any blank lines. - 2.
-Lines in an entry may start with one of ; bcdgirtuwz, where: - ; begins a comment line - denotes an entry point in a routine - b denotes the first instruction in a data block - c denotes the first instruction in a code block (routine) - d denotes the first instruction in a data definition entry
+Lines in an entry may start with one of ; bcdgirstuwz, where: - ; begins a comment line - denotes an entry point in a routine - b denotes the first instruction in a data block - c denotes the first instruction in a code block (routine) - d denotes the first instruction in a data definition entry - g denotes the first instruction in a game status buffer entry - i denotes an ignored entry - r denotes the first instruction in a remote entry - s denotes the first instruction in a data block containing bytes that are all the same value (typically unused zeroes) - t denotes the first instruction in a data block that contains text - u denotes the first instruction in an unused code or data block - w denotes the first instruction in a data block that contains two-byte values (words) - z denotes the first instruction in a data block that contains only zeroes (deprecated; use s instead)

-- q denotes the first instruction in a game status buffer entry - i denotes an ignored entry - r denotes the first instruction in a remote entry - t denotes the first instruction in a data block that contains text - u denotes the first instruction in an unused code or data block - w denotes the first instruction in a data block that contains two-byte values (words) - z denotes the first instruction in a data block that contains only zeroes - a space begins a line that does not require any of the markers listed above
+• a space begins a line that does not require any of the markers listed above